View LEE WRIGHT's Obituary on herald-dispatch.com and share memories

 |

-LEE E. WRIGHT, 83, of Scottown, Ohio, widower of C. Joyce Wright, died May 22 in Emogene Dolin Jones Hospice House.
-He retired from Dayton Malleable.
-Funeral service will be 2 p.m.
-Tuesday, Hall Funeral Home and Crematory, Proctorville, Ohio; burial in Highland Memorial Gardens, South Point, Ohio.
-Visitation will be one hour before service at the funeral home.
-In lieu of flowers, donations may be made to Perkins Ridge Baptist Church, c/o Debbie Hayes, 8609 SR 217, Scottown, OH 45678. www.ehallfuneralhome.com.
+LEE E. WRIGHT, 83, of Scottown, Ohio, passed away Wednesday, May 22, 2019, at the Emogene Dolin Jones Hospice House, Huntington.
+He was born August 31, 1935, in Lawrence County, Ohio, son of the late Orlie "John" and Maxine Wilson Wright.
+In addition to his parents, he was preceded in death by his wife of 58 years, C. Joyce Wright; his sister and brother-in-law, Verda Mae and Dallas Brammer.
+He is survived by two nieces, Brenda Gue and Lois Delawder; nephews, Terry (Ruby) Freeman and Jason (Jennifer) Heinz; great-nieces, Alyssa Rose Freeman and Jenna Elizabeth Heinz; great-nephew, Jordan D. Heinz; and best neighbors, Jim and Debbie Hayes and family.
+Lee was a 1953 graduate of Windsor High School.
+He retired from Dayton Malleable (Ironton Iron) with 34 years of service.
+He attended Perkins Ridge Baptist Church.
+Funeral service will be conducted 2 p.m.
+Tuesday, May 28, 2019, at Hall Funeral Home and Crematory, Proctorville, Ohio.
+Burial will follow in Highland Memorial Gardens, South Point, Ohio.
+Visitation will be held one hour prior to the service at the funeral home.
+In lieu of flowers, memorial donations may be made to Perkins Ridge Baptist Church c/o Debbie Hayes, 8609 State Route 217, Scottown, OH 45678.
+Condolences may be expressed to the family at www.ehallfuneralhome.com.